-Senate panel approves Trump's pick for Interior Department
+Senate panel approves Trump's pick for Interior Dept.

 “I think its very clear you have well-funded groups that are working hard, working energetically against his nomination,” she said ahead of the vote.

-Three Democratic senators - Joe Manchin, Angus King and Martin Heinrich - voted with Democrats to back Bernhardt.
+Democratic senators Joe Manchin and Martin Heinrich, as well as Angus King, an independent who usually votes with Democrats, voted to back Bernhardt.

+A recent report by the New York Times said that Bernhardt had intervened to promote policies sought by a former client, agribusiness firm Westlands Water District, including weakening of Endangered Species Act protections for an imperiled fish when he should have recused himself.

 Reporting by Valreie Volcovici and Nichola Groom; Editing by Chizu Nomiyama and Susan Thomas